Repost from 2015. Edited, updated, and corrected.

-As a youth, he grew quickly, seemingly always a head taller than everyone else.
-He seemed more agile than others his age.
-He was fast on his feet, quick with his mind, and excelled at the game of baseball.
+As a youth, he grows quickly, seemingly always a head taller than everyone else.
+He seems more agile than others his age.
+He is fast on his feet, quick with his mind, and excels at the game of baseball.

 Tee-Ball.
 Little League.
 Pony League.
 High School Baseball.
 College Baseball.

 A Major League baseball team makes him their number one draft pick.

 It’s not long before he works his way through the minor leagues, and two years after being drafted he makes his Major League début.

 He is an instant sensation, quickly showing everyone that he is an all-star in the making.

 One night, during a game where he went 4-4, hit a home run, drove in 3 runs, and stole a base, the TV broadcaster explains the greatness of this talented baseball player.